 United Nations System of Organizations

-In order to find all the agencies and organizations with the United Nations, one may search the official website (see above).
-Another option is to have a look at the United Nations System of Organizations at THIS LINK.
+In order to find all the agencies and organizations with the United Nations, one may search the official website (under refurbishment since the 2017 US Presidential Election).
 This page features a list of approximately 30 different categories of job openings among the various UN partnered agencies.
 Clear application procedures are provided for each job title.

 Specific educational levels, along with years and type of work experience required by each agency for each job listed are clearly defined.
 In addition, a candidate for employment may need to have skills in a specific language.
 For example, the World Health Organization (WHO) requires candidates to be fluent in one of the following: English, French, Spanish, Arabic, Chinese, and Russian.
 Fluency in more than one of these languages would be a plus.